niehaus-alexander/niehaus-alexander/README.md

 ## Projects
 - [**Tamagotchi App**](https://github.com/Braun-Johannes/Capstone-Project-BattlePets): A Tamagotchi Game.
 Keep your pet alive as long as possible!
+- [**Lazy Recipe**](https://github.com/niehaus-alexander/recipe-generator): A Recipe Website to store, create and randomly pick your own recipes!

 ## Fun Facts
 - I once wrote a function so good, it brought my computer to its knees.
 It was a recursive loop that never ended.
 RIP.